hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 ## Compression and archiving

-1. gzip
+1\. gzip

-tar archives, it does not actually compress anything.
+.tar archives don't actually compress anything.
 This is why you usually combine it with gzip with commands like ```tar -cvzf Documents.tgz Documents```

 Compress a file and delete the txt file